Paris: Cycling

 There are 440 km of cycle paths and routes in Paris.
-These include piste cyclable (bike lanes separated from other traffic by physical barriers such as a kerb) and bande cyclable (a bicycle lane denoted by a painted path on the road).
-Some 29 km of specially marked bus lanes are free to be used by cyclists, with a protective barrier protecting against encroachments from vehicles.
-Cyclists have also been given the right to ride in both directions on certain one-way streets.
-Paris offers a bike sharing system called Vélib' with more than 20,000 public bicycles distributed at 1,800 parking stations, which can be rented for short and medium distances including one way trips.
+These include piste cyclable, bike lanes separated from other traffic by physical barriers, and bande cyclable, a bicycle lane denoted by a painted path on the road).
+Some 29 km of specially marked bus lanes are free for use by cyclists, with a protective barrier against encroachments from vehicles.
+Cyclists have the right to ride in both directions on certain one-way streets.
+Paris has a bike sharing system called Vélib' with more than 20,000 public bicycles distributed at 1,800 parking stations.

 Electricity

-Electricity is provided to Paris through a peripheral grid fed by multiple sources.
-In 2012, around 50% of electricity generated in the Île-de-France came from cogeneration energy plants located near the outer limits of the region; other energy sources included thermal power (35%), waste incineration (9% – with cogeneration plants, these provide the city in heat as well), methane gas (5%), hydraulics (1%), solar power (0.1%) and a negligible amount of wind power (0.034 GWh).
-A quarter of the city's district heating is to come from a plant in Saint-Ouen-sur-Seine, burning a 50/50-mix of coal and 140,000 tonnes of wood pellets from the United States per year.
+Electricity is provided to Paris through a peripheral grid, fed by multiple sources.
+In 2012, around 50% of electricity generated in the Île-de-France came from cogeneration energy plants.
+Other energy sources included thermal power (35%), waste incineration (9% – with cogeneration plants, these provide the city with heat as well), methane gas (5%), hydraulics (1%), solar power (0.1%), and a negligible amount of wind power.
+A quarter of the city's district heating is to come from a plant in Saint-Ouen-sur-Seine, burning a 50/50-mix of coal and wood pellets.

 Water and sanitation

 Paris in its early history had only the rivers Seine and Bièvre for water.
 From 1809, the Canal de l'Ourcq provided Paris with water from less-polluted rivers to the north-east of the capital.
-From 1857, the civil engineer Eugène Belgrand, under Napoleon III, oversaw the construction of a series of new aqueducts that brought water from locations all around the city to several reservoirs built atop the Capital's highest points of elevation.
-From then on, the new reservoir system became Paris's principal source of drinking water, and the remains of the old system, pumped into lower levels of the same reservoirs, were from then on used for the cleaning of Paris's streets.
-This system is still a major part of Paris's modern water-supply network.
-Today Paris has more than 2400 km of underground passageways dedicated to the evacuation of Paris's liquid wastes.
+From 1857, the civil engineer Eugène Belgrand, under Napoleon III, oversaw the construction of a series of new aqueducts that brought water from locations all around the city to several reservoirs.

+From then on, the new reservoir system became Paris's principal source of drinking water.
+The remains of the old system, pumped into lower levels of the same reservoirs, were from then on used for the cleaning of Paris's streets.
+This system is still a major part of Paris's water-supply network.
+Today, Paris has more than 2400 km of underground sewers.

-In 1982, Mayor Chirac introduced the motorcycle-mounted Motocrotte to remove dog faeces from Paris streets.
-The project was abandoned in 2002 for a new and better enforced local law, under the terms of which dog owners can be fined up to €500 for not removing their dog faeces.
-The air pollution in Paris, from the point of view of particulate matter (PM10), is the highest in France with 38 μg/m3.
+Air pollution in Paris, from the point of view of particulate matter (PM10), is the highest in France with 38 μg/m3.
 From the point of view of nitrogen dioxide pollution, Paris has one of the highest levels in the EU.